iamYole/DIO-DevOps-Projects/Project 25 - Container Orchestration with Kuburnetes Part 2/README.md

 Persistent Volume or pv – is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
 Persistent Volume Claim or pvc.
 Persistent Volume Claim is simply a request for storage, hence the "claim" in its name.

-In [Part 3]() of this Kubernetes project, we will be working on the following
+In [Part 3](https://github.com/iamYole/DIO-DevOps-Projects/blob/main/Project%2026%20-%20Container%20Orchestration%20with%20Kubernetes%20Part%203/README.md) of this Kubernetes project, we will be working on the following

-- Using Terraform to create a Kubernetes EKS cluster in AWS, and use some powerful features such as PV, PVCs, ConfigMaps.
-- Package Kubernetes manifests using Helm
-  Dynamic provisioning of volumes to make Pods stateful, using Kubernetes Statefulset
-- Deploying applications into Kubernetes using Helm Charts And many more awesome technologies.
+- Attaching an EBS volume to our pod
+- Creating PVCs and PVs